tmattkim/educagen/README.md

 # Educagen Course Generator

 An interactive web app that uses Google’s Gemini Large Language Model API to generate fully developed courses from a simple topic prompt.
-The app produces a complete outline and a structuredd list of modules, each of which can be expanded for detailed, educational content to learn complex topics entirely in one place.
+The app produces a complete outline and a structured list of modules, each of which can be expanded for detailed, educational content to learn complex topics entirely in one place.

 Check out the [demo](https://youtu.be/t3Iryh2Byko)!